 Requests for Personal Information

-Lawful companies and institutions will never ask for sensitive private information, like your Social Security number, credit card details, or passwords, via e-mail or text message.
-If you get such a request, most likely, the case is a scam.
-Always call the company with a verified phone number or go to their website directly to confirm the authenticity of the request.
+Legitimate companies never ask for sensitive information like Social Security numbers, credit card details, or passwords via email or text.
+If you receive such a request, it’s almost certainly a scam.
+Always call the company using a verified phone number or visit their website directly to verify any request.

 Steps to Protect Yourself